seal-io/walrus/docs/CONTRIBUTING.md

 If you can't find anything related to your issue, contact us by filing an issue.
 To help us diagnose and resolve, please include as much information as possible, including:

-- Seal: What version of Seal are you using, what deployment method, etc.
+- Walrus: What version of Walrus are you using, what deployment method, etc.
 - Hosts: What specifications does the host have, like CPU/memory/disk.
 - Environment: Are you in a proxy environment, are you using recognized CA/self signed certificates, etc.
 - Steps to reproduce: Provide as much detail on how you got into the reported situation.
-- Logs: Please include any relevant logs, such as Seal server logs, service deployment logs, etc.
+- Logs: Please include any relevant logs, such as Walrus server logs, service deployment logs, etc.

 ## Contributing Code